king-dopey/docker-mythbackend/README.md

 * Note2: All special MythTV folders (as setup in mythtv-setup) should be added to the /var/lib/mythtv volume.
 If .mythtv/config.xml and/or .mythtv/*.xmltv is found in this volume, that config is used.
 * Note3: The mythbackend service checks and waits for the mysql database, using the environment variables to configure.
 * Note4: Setup VNC creates a terminal and launches mythtv-setup.
 If mythtv-setup is closed, the terminal remains, so you can do additional setup (such as with XMLTV)
+* Note5: Setup runs as root.
+On first run you will be asked whether you wish to be added to the "mythtv" group.
+Choose No, and then choose Yes to disable the warning in future.
-* Note5: Keep in mind that docker allows ports to be published to specific IPs, however, this does not work in host mode.
+* Note6: Keep in mind that docker allows ports to be published to specific IPs, however, this does not work in host mode.
 Because of this, mythweb, mythdatabase and the mysql instances can have seprate IP addresses, but mythbackend must share the IP of the host.

 ## Usage